morays-community/morays-doc/docs/source/croco.getting_started.rst

 Compile XIOS
 ~~~~~~~~~~~~

 XIOS is used by NEMO to write results.
-It must be compiled with the abovementioned OASIS libraries.
-See `XIOS documentation <https://forge.ipsl.jussieu.fr/ioserver/wiki/documentation>`_ for more details about compilation of XIOS with OASIS.
+It must be compiled with the abovementioned OASIS3-MCT libraries.
+See `XIOS documentation <https://forge.ipsl.jussieu.fr/ioserver/wiki/documentation>`_ for more details about compilation of XIOS with OASIS3-MCT.

 .. code-block:: bash